-When grading the quality of the performance of individual figures, Judges should consider the following general principles:
+When grading the quality of individual figures, Judges must consider the following general principles:

-- (a) The geometry of the figures (including shape, radii, angles, plane of flight, direction of flight, heading, and bank angle) must comply with the prescribed criteria. - (b) The precision of the performance compared to the criteria provided in Chapter 8. - (c) The distinctly recognizable start and finish of each figure with a horizontal line. - (d) The figure must be the one depicted on the flimsy appropriate to the official wind direction (Form B or C) and located at its proper place in the sequence. - (e) The grading criteria of each component will apply in a combination figure so that one overall grade for the figure will result. - (f) The length of the lines and the size of the radii caused by the flying characteristics of an aircraft are not to be taken into account in the grading. - (g) Negative figures are graded by the same criteria as positive figures.
+- (a) The geometry of the figures (including shape, radii, angles, plane of flight, direction of flight, heading, and bank angle) must comply with the prescribed criteria. - (b) The precision of the performance compared to the criteria provided in Chapter 8. - (c) The distinctly recognizable start and finish of each figure with a horizontal line. - (d) The figure must be the one depicted on the flimsy appropriate to the official wind direction (Form B or C) and located at its proper place in the sequence. - (e) The grading criteria of each maneuver will apply in a combination figure so that one overall grade for the figure will result. - (f) The length of the lines and the size of the radii caused by the flying characteristics of an aircraft are not to be taken into account in the grading. - (g) All transitions from one plane of flight to another must have a reasonable and constant radius. - (h) Negative figures are graded by the same criteria as positive figures. - (i) When there is any question about exactly what was observed, the benefit of the doubt shall always be given in the competitor's favor.